ibrahimchahine/star-tracker/README.md

 Below you will find the explanation about the algorithm that we used with the help of our instructor, and examples.

 ## The NanoPi board
-In this project we made the algorithm for the nanopi board, we used the PILLOW library to detect stars, more details can be found [here](https://github.com/ibrahimchahine/star-tracker-ex1/blob/main/NanoPIAlgorithm.py).
+In this project we made the algorithm for the nanopi board, we used the PILLOW library to detect stars, more details about the star detection can be found [here](https://github.com/ibrahimchahine/star-tracker-ex1/blob/main/NanoPIAlgorithm.py).

 ## Algorithm
 ## Part 1